coder/docs/guides/admin/image-tag-names.md

 ---
-title: "Image Tag Names"
+title: "Image tag names"
+description:
-description: Learn about image tag naming conventions and recommendations for use.
+  Learn about image tag naming conventions and recommendations for use.
 ---

 Coder uses image tags to determine the image variant to use when creating an